 The Bank's remuneration system is applicable to all staff of the Bank and its subsidiaries and documented in the Bank's Remuneration Policy and related guidelines.
 The Nomination and Remuneration Committee ("NRC"), whose composition and mandate is set out in Note (H)(ii) of the Group's consolidated financial statements, is responsible for overseeing the remuneration system of the Bank.
 During the financial year, two meetings were held by the NRC and it reviewed and approved the Bank's Remuneration Policy.
-Same as previous year, the Bank has engaged an external provider to conduct a review on the Bank's remuneration system.
-The Bank has finetuned its Remuneration Policy to better balance risk and performance of sales staff.
+Same as the previous year, the Bank has engaged an external provider to conduct a review on the Bank's remuneration system.
+The Bank has also finetuned its Remuneration Policy to include retired staff being subject to applicable vesting conditions for reasonableness and completeness.